-Access to the QCF units
+Access to the units

-QCF units form the qualification and the standard that must be achieved in order to be awarded each unit.
+Units form the qualification and the standard that must be achieved in order to be awarded each unit.
 This is covered within the learning outcomes, assessment criteria and the indicative content that form part of the delivery.
 BIIAB includes the mandatory units within this pack, and makes all units available via centrezone.bii.org